lale-help/lale-help/README.md

 internationalization framework.
 Please review the [documentation](http://guides.rubyonrails.org/i18n.html) for I18n when working on Lale.

-All strings and translastions used in the application should be stored in locale files stored in `config/locales` and should try to use I18n's lazy loading for translation keys in templates/partials.
+All strings and translations used in the application should be stored in locale files stored in `config/locales` and should try to use I18n's lazy loading for translation keys in templates/partials.

 ## Restoring Database from Snapshot